Aperion Care Highwood

-The Center is a 104-certified-bed ‘for profit' Medicaid/Medicare-approved facility providing services to residents of Highwood and Marine Township, Lake County Illinois.
+The Pleasant Avenue Highwood, IL Center is a 104-certified-bed ‘for profit' Medicaid/Medicare-approved nursing home (not a continuing care retirement community) providing services to residents of Highwood and Marine Township, Lake County Illinois.
 The nursing home is located at:

 50 Pleasant Ave.

 Highwood, IL 60040